DataDog/datadog-api-client-go/api/v2/datadog/docs/SecurityFilterUpdateData.md

 ### NewSecurityFilterUpdateData

-`func NewSecurityFilterUpdateData(attributes SecurityFilterUpdateAttributes, type_ SecurityFilterType, ) *SecurityFilterUpdateData`
+`func NewSecurityFilterUpdateData(attributes SecurityFilterUpdateAttributes, type_ SecurityFilterType) *SecurityFilterUpdateData`

-NewSecurityFilterUpdateData instantiates a new SecurityFilterUpdateData object This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed
+NewSecurityFilterUpdateData instantiates a new SecurityFilterUpdateData object.
+This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed.

 ### NewSecurityFilterUpdateDataWithDefaults

 `func NewSecurityFilterUpdateDataWithDefaults() *SecurityFilterUpdateData`

-NewSecurityFilterUpdateDataWithDefaults instantiates a new SecurityFilterUpdateData object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set
+NewSecurityFilterUpdateDataWithDefaults instantiates a new SecurityFilterUpdateData object.
+This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set.

 ### GetAttributes